 “Optical Inter-Satellite Links are the essential building block for next generation commercial and government space networks.”

 Top: No flare.
 Middle: a medium-level flare.
 Bottom: a super-flare on Proxima Centauri.
-Laser

-emission will appear as emission not associated with flares.
-Spectra are courtesy of the
+Laser emission will appear as emission not associated with flares.
+Spectra are courtesy of the public ESO data archive.

 The observed flux of Vega vs wavelength, obtained with the Objective Prism Telescope, including Ultraviolet, Visible, and Near Infrared.